We recognise our responsibilities and the potential impact our business has on the local community and the environment where we all live and work.

 Responsibility to the community

 We strongly believe in actively promoting equal access to education and employment and, in particular, using our expertise, time and resources to offer opportunities for education and employment in the legal sector to those who may not otherwise have such access.
-In 2019, our chosen charity of the year is the Fitzrovia Youth Action (FYA).
+In 2021/22, our chosen charity of the year is Reach Out 2 Kids (ROK).
+ROK works to improve diversity and inclusion (in terms of race) and promote social mobility by working with their partnered schools and partnered companies to create opportunities for young people.

 We also do this through initiatives such as: